asier-ortiz/euskoplan-api/README.md

 # Euskoplan API

-Backend in REST API format created in Laravel for the [Euskoplan Client](https://github.com/asier-ortiz/euskoplan-client) project.
+A REST API backend built in Laravel for the [Euskoplan Client](https://github.com/asier-ortiz/euskoplan-client) project.

-It allows the creation and management of tourism plans using various catalogs from the [Open Data Euskadi](https://opendata.euskadi.eus/inicio/) website in XML format as data sources.
-This information is updated in the project's database through a parser and a Cron job.
+It allows users to create and manage tourism plans using various catalogs from [Open Data Euskadi](https://opendata.euskadi.eus/inicio/) and generate personalized itineraries.

+Users can either manually create their own itineraries or automatically generate them using AI via the OpenAI API.

+The information is sourced from XML files, which are parsed and automatically updated in the database using a Cron job.

-It uses the Mapbox API to calculate the itinerary route and manages authorization and authentication using [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum) and [Laravel Gates](https://laravel.com/docs/10.x/authorization#gates).
+The API also integrates with Mapbox for route calculation and manages authentication and authorization with [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum) and [Laravel Gates](https://laravel.com/docs/10.x/authorization#gates).

 # Instructions